One War, Four Brothers, and a City Park

 His division was responsible for many amphibious assaults including D-Day at Normandy.
 Walter’s service was long and varied with additional battles in North Africa- Kasserine Pass, Tunisia ; Sicily, Italy; Remagen and Stolberg, Germany.

-The end of the line came on Monday, November 20, 1944; Walter died of wounds received in battle.
-He arrived at the field hospital missing his arm.
-His division took the Laufenberg Castle.
-The specifics of his service, military citation and subsequent death are forgotten details most likely lost in the archival fire of 1973.
+The end of the line came on Monday, November 20, 1944; Walter died of wounds received in battle in the Hürtgen Forest where his division took the Laufenberg Castle.
+His relatives tell us, he arrived at the field hospital missing his arm.
+The specifics of his service, military citation and death are forgotten details not found in military service databases and likely lost in the US archival records fire of 1973.

-His surviving family tells us an inquiry with the National Archive shows the battle site in Schevenhütte, Hürtgen Forest, Germany.
-Interned in Belgium in the Henri-Chapelle US Military Cemetery; Walter Sak, Detroit remembers you.
+Again, his surviving family tells us an inquiry with the National Archive shows the battle site in Schevenhütte, Hürtgen Forest, Germany.
+Walter is interned in Belgium at the Henri-Chapelle US Military Cemetery, but in Detroit his legacy will always be at Lovett and Rich Street.
+Walter Sak, Detroit remembers you.